crypto-a/ICS4UI-FinalProject/out/production/ICS4UI-FinalProject/database/OptimizationRepot.md

     }
 ```

-> After the optimization in the code the total memory use was
+> After the optimization in the code the total memory use was 2073504 bytes.
+Overall, we were able ot save 1488 bytes of memory when reading and writing from amd to the database.